 Your website is often the first impression potential customers will have of your HVAC business, so you must make sure that it communicates clearly:

-- What services you offer
+- The services you offer

 - What makes you different from the competition

 It’s also a good idea to feature reviews and testimonials on your website.
 Videos and quotes showing satisfied customers can help build trust and credibility with incoming leads, making them more likely to choose your HVAC business over your competitors.
-Website plugins from Yelp and Google are also a great way to showcase reviews from popular sites for prospects to view while they peruse your site.
+Website plugins from Yelp and Google are also a great way to showcase reviews from popular sites for prospects to view while they browse your site.

 3. Connect with your local community using traditional marketing